St. James Church (Queens): Later use

 News articles through 1925 mention the old St. James Church being used as a chapel.
 It was used as a parish hall and Sunday school until 1941 when a new parish hall was built behind the newer St. James Episcopal Church.
 The parish building was used by the St. James Troop of the Boy Scouts of America from 1928 to 1953, and was used by the Boy Scouts, Girl Scouts and Brownies until the 1980s.
 The vestry refused a 1950s offer by the U.S. government to use the St. James Church for civilian defense, as well as an offer by the United States Postal Service to demolish the church for a post office in 1963.

 During the late 20th century, the old St. James Church was variously occupied by Vietnam Veterans of America, Alcoholics Anonymous, the Indonesian Bethel Gospel Church, and a group for Chinese senior citizens.
 By the 1990s, the parish building was deteriorating.
 Father William Galer and architect Kaitsen Woo collectively secured $400,000 in funding to restore the building to its original condition, under plans prepared by Woo.
 The restoration was completed in 2004, the 300th anniversary of the parish.
-The rebuilt church is used as a community center.
+The rebuilt church is sparingly used as a community center.

-Design
+Architecture

 St. James Church is located at the southwest corner of 51st Avenue and Broadway in Elmhurst.
 The church contains parking at the western end of its lot.
 The surrounding area is developed with apartments, houses, and stores.
 Historically, the church served the town of Newtown (later renamed Elmhurst), and it was on the north bank of the now-covered Horse Brook.

 The church is designed in the English Colonial style and includes a main section built in 1735–1736 and a rear section built in 1883.
 The rear section replaced an 18th-century Colonial-style tower.
 The eastern section of the church was expanded in 1771 by the length of two bays.
 The lot measures 62.42 by 179.78 ft.